OWASP/wrongsecrets/README.md

 ### Running these on Heroku

-You can test them out at <a href="https://wrongsecrets.herokuapp.com/" target="_blank"> https://wrongsecrets.herokuapp.com/</a> as well!
+You can test them out at [https://wrongsecrets.herokuapp.com/](https://wrongsecrets.herokuapp.com/) as well!
 But please understand that we have NO guarantees that this works.
 Given we run in Heroku free-tier, please do not fuzz and/or try to bring it down: you would be spoiling it for others that want to testdrive it.

 ### Deploying the app under your own heroku account